Lucas-C/pre-commit-hooks-safety/README.md

 ```

 ## How to Use Arguments
-There are a few different arguements that this hook will accept.
+There are a few different arguments that this hook will accept.

-The first is the `files` arguement.
-Simply put which file your dependancies are listed in.
+The first is the `files` argument.
+Simply put which file your dependencies are listed in.
 ```yaml
 -   repo: https://github.com/Lucas-C/pre-commit-hooks-safety
     rev: v1.3.1